lprodro/Documentation/README.md

 # Documentation
+Welcome to the Chicago Blockchain Center.

-Holds public documents for the Chicago Blockchain Center
+This repository holds public documents for the Chicago Blockchain Center